-Is there any sub-character in The Burning Son who is your favorite?
+Is there any other character in The Insurmountable Edge that is your favorite?
 Explain why.

 How often do your characters surprise you by doing or saying something totally unexpected?